-(1) Deferred rent is included in unit operating expenses on the statement of income.
+(1) Deferred rent is included in unit operating expenses on the statement of income

-Adjusted Net (Loss) income.
-We define Adjusted Net (loss) income as Net (loss) income before discontinued operations, non-recurring gains, transaction costs, derivative expense, stock based compensation, non-cash impairment losses, and non-recurring acceleration of depreciation.
+Adjusted Net income (Loss).
+We define Adjusted Net income (loss) as Net income (loss) before discontinued operations, non-recurring gains, transaction costs, derivative expense, stock based compensation, non-cash impairment losses, and non-recurring acceleration of depreciation.
 Adjusted Net (loss) income has been presented in this Quarterly Report on Form 10-Q and is a supplemental measure of financial performance that is not required by, or presented in accordance with, GAAP.
 Adjusted Net (loss) income has limitations as an analytical tool and our calculation thereof may not be comparable to that reported by other companies; accordingly, you should not consider it in isolation or as a substitute for analysis of our results as reported under GAAP.

-We believe that Adjusted Net (loss) income provides a clearer picture of our operating results by eliminating certain non-cash expenses that are not reflective of the underlying business performance.
+We believe that Adjusted Net income (loss) provides a clearer picture of our operating results by eliminating certain non-cash or non-recurring expenses that are not reflective of the underlying business performance.
 We use this metric to facilitate a comparison of our operating performance on a consistent basis from period to period and to analyze the factors and trends affecting our business.

-The following table presents a reconciliation of Net (loss) income to Adjusted Net (loss) income for the periods indicated:
+The following table presents a reconciliation of Net income (loss) to Adjusted Net income (loss) for the periods indicated: